jamespmernin/Intro-to-HTML-CSS/README.md

 - Explain at a high level how CSS styling works.
 - Write CSS and use it to add styling to a basic page.

-## Preparation

-1. Fork and clone this repository.
-1. Install dependencies with `npm install`.

 ## Overview

 Let's go over the basics of HTML and CSS!
 Most of you should have some